juanedflores/Prototyping-Methods-Lab-Website/Arduino/dice_roller/dice_roller.md

 **if** the button is PRESSED, get a new random number.

-**if** the button is RELEASED or NOT PRESSED, the corresponding LED should stay on.
+**if** the button is NOT PRESSED, the corresponding LED should be on.

 Lets write the last two sentences in another way.